 Regarding the studies you attach I agree: low carb works fine.
 The problem is that your cookies are not low carb.

 How do you know that the marketing of a packaged low carb product is a fairy tale?
-In my experience the following simple rule is true at least 99 percent of the time:
+In my experience the following simple rule is true most of the time:

-If they use the words “net carbs” it’s not low carb, it’s high carb.
+If it is a packaged product and they use the words “net carbs” it’s most likely not low carb, it’s high carb.1

 What do you think about this?